 Local Heroes - Your Hardworking Pollinators

 INFO: The new materials are on sale now through the NACD Marketplace.
 Below you can view an online sample packet and/or a flyer of all of the new materials.
 The NACD Stewardship and Education Committee is pleased to announce the theme for the 2015 NACD education materials, “Local Heroes – Your Hardworking Pollinators”.
 The materials developed will support Soil and Water Stewardship Week, April 26 to May 3, 2015, as well as additional education outreach.
-2015 will be the 60th anniversary for Soil and Water Stewardship Week, which started as a national event in 1955.
+2015 will be the 60th anniversary for Soil and Water Stewardship Week, which started as a national event in 1955

-NACD is collaborating with Pollinator Partnership (www.pollinator.org) on the materials.
-Conservation district staff, Deb Ruff, IL, Cindy Pierce, WA, Erin Snyder, CA, Rick Mickowski, DE, Gina DeMarco, RI, Karla Beatty, OK (Conservation Commission) and Pollinator Partnership staff have been busy reviewing the materials in development.
-Watch this NACD education page for updated information including online sample packet and more.
+NACD would like to thank conservation district staff, Deb Ruff, IL, Cindy Pierce, WA, Erin Snyder, CA, Rick Mickowski, DE, Gina DeMarco, RI, Karla Beatty, OK (Conservation Commission) were reviewers of the materials.